tglucksmann/buybitcoinworldwide.github.io/_kb/w_tor_and_bitcoin_privacy.md

 ## Mycelium

 [Mycelium](/wallets/mycelium/) uses a central server to provide blockchain data and has the ability to see the IP addresses of users connected.
-The company claims not to log any data, but there is know way to know for sure.
+The company claims not to log any data, but there is no way to know for sure.
 The Mycelium wallet will request a list of addresses and their balances from the company's servers.
 Mycelium can, if it wants, connect a list of addresses to an IP address.

 Mycelium wallet data can be routed through Orbot--the Android version of Tor.
 Orbot shields your real IP address from Mycelium, but the company still knows, if they want, that an entire list of addresses belongs to the same person.